ISN-Zurich/ISN-Learning-Cards/README.md

 V. LICENSES
 ===========

 The front end is licensed under  Apache License V2.
-See license.txt
+The liense is available at http://www.apache.org/licenses/LICENSE-2.0.html and in www/LICENSES.TXT
+The back end is licensed under an Aferro GPL License.
+The license is available at http://www.gnu.org/licenses/agpl-3.0.html